knightlywolf/darkendspirit/README.md

 ok hi
 so im fae, spirit, or wolf ;-; either work!!!!

-usually in a wold/cacao skin but will be in other skins as well!!!!
+usually in a newer made skin ,, but will still be in other skins -_-

 everyone knows fae is better than everyone